 Christmas is going to be different for all of us.

-As we look to a more subdued festive season then we’d all prefer, North Tees and Hartlepool NHS Foundation Trust has written its own Christmas wish list – a special list of what the public can do to make sure we all have the best possible Christmas and New Year.
+As we look to a more subdued festive season than we’d all prefer, we have written our own Christmas wish list – a special list of what the public can do to make sure we all have the best possible Christmas and New Year.

 Deepak Dwarakanath, medical director, said: “We all want to relax and have fun at Christmas but we need to remember that COVID-19 won’t be taking the day off.